A Colorado Non-Compete Agreement is a contract that protects business trade secrets and the recovery of training costs for short-term employees.

 Yes, non-compete agreements are legally enforceable in Colorado.
 However, non-compete laws in CO generally limit their use when they involve employees earning over $101,250 annually and when non-compete agreements accompany the sale of a business.

 In some cases, non-compete agreements may not be enforceable.
-Let’s say a person gets another job with a different employer and now earns $102,000 per year.
-If that employee had signed a non-compete agreement with their previous employer, that employer would be unable to enforce the non-compete agreement with this former employee.
+Let’s say a person gets another job with a different employer and now earns $102,000 annually.
+If that employee had signed a non-compete agreement with their previous employer, that employer would be unable to enforce it with this former employee.

 Reasonable Use and Exemptions

-The primary exemption to non-compete agreements in Colorado is employees who are not highly compensated employees.
+The primary exemption to non-compete agreements in Colorado is employees who are not highly compensated.

 Enforceable When Terminated Without Cause?
 Not decided yet